 According to the general rules established by IFRS 9 on reclassifying financial assets (with the exception of equity securities, for which reclassification is not permitted), reclassifications to other categories of financial assets are not permitted unless the entity changes its business model for managing financial assets.
 In these cases, which are expected to be highly infrequent, financial assets may be reclassified from the category 'measured at fair value through other comprehensive income' to one of the other two categories envisaged by IFRS 9 (financial assets measured at amortised cost or financial assets measured at fair value through profit and loss).
 The transfer value is represented by the fair value at the time of the reclassification and the effects of the reclassification apply prospectively from the reclassification date.
-If assets are reclassified from this category to the amortised cost category, the cumulative gain (loss) recorded in the valuation reserve is adjusted to the fair value of the financial asset at the reclassification date.
-If, instead, assets are reclassified to the fair value through profit and loss category, the cumulative gain (loss) recorded previously in the valuation reserve is reclassified from shareholders' equity to profit (loss) for the year.
+If assets are reclassified to the fair value through profit and loss category, the cumulative gain (loss) recorded previously in the valuation reserve is reclassified from shareholders' equity to profit (loss) for the year.